dux/html-tag/README.md

 end

 # with node pointers
-# - more efficient but not so readable
-# - block is run in context of caller
+# - block is executed in context of a caller
 HtmlTag.ul do |n|
   n.li do |n|
-    n.a href: '#', class: klass_names
+    n.a href: '#', class: method_in_caller_scopes
   end

   @list.each_with_index do |el, i|